jocall3/allinoneapp/README.md

 ## Disclaimer

-IDGAFGPT is an independent project built using the Google APIs.
+IDGAFGPT is an independent project built using the many things .
 This project is not affiliated with, endorsed by, or officially connected to OpenAI or Google.
 All trademarks, product names, and company names are the property of their respective owners.